nirgavish/Web-Component-Exercise/README.md

 ## Running the code

-- Deploy this project into an accessible folder anywhere on your web server
+- To run this exercise, you will need a local (or remote) web server, server is required to serve only static files at this point
-- The server is required to serve only static files at this point
+- Deploy this project into an accessible folder anywhere on your server
 - Point your browser to the appropriate path
 - Currently only Google Chrome is tested, but polyfill (webcomponents.js) is present
 - This exercise imports two libraries from CDN (webcomponents.js, jQuery), which means you have to be online to run the project